Chart of Accounts

 When an account is no longer needed:

-1. Open the account
+1. Edit the account (pencil icon)

-2. Click Archive
+2. Check the Archive box

 Archived accounts: